EyeTrackVR/EyeTrackVR/README.md

 ## Headset support
 Initial support will be Quest 2 (pcvr)
-Support for index and vive after everything is working 100% as expected
+Support for other headsets from the community.

 #### Contact